 I am honored to serve on the board at Webb as we celebrate "Webb 150".
-Webb 150 truly represents the work of many: Trustees, faculty, staff, students, parents, alumni, friends, and volunteers all helping to make the 2019-2020 year memorable.
+Webb 150 truly represents the work of many: Trustees, faculty, staff, students, parents, alumni, friends, and volunteers all helping to make our celebration memorable.
 Please take a moment to review the social events, historical exhibits, educational programs, and philanthropic opportunities listed on these accompanying webpages.
 I think you will find that there is something to make everyone smile in the coming year.

 Webb 150 is quite a milestone.
 The vision that Sawney and John Webb began in Culleoka still inspires.
 The virtues they taught are timelessly embodied in the original mission still currently recited weekly during chapel: "To turn out young people who are tireless workers, and who know how to work effectively; who are accurate scholars; who know the finer points of morals, and practice them in their daily living; who are always courteous..."